laichouchi/discord-website/README.md

 ## 📝 Description
 A clean, modern website for my Discord server built with pure HTML and CSS.
 No backend or database required - just simple static hosting.
+(not that well optimized but gets the job done)
 ## ✨ Features
 - Mobile-responsive design
 - Server rules section